Earlier Francis Marion Symposium 2008-2012

 Rev. Dinner Theater: Mary Esther Videau (Mrs. General Marion) at Pond Bluff by K. MacNutt and Visitor by C. Swager

-Thank you committed Sponsors for 2008: Bank of Clarendon of Manning; Jim and Nell Black of Manning, DuBose Campus, Central Carolina Technical College of Manning; Edward Jones, Randy Bradshaw of Manning; Don Ellis, CPA of Manning; FTC – Farmers Telephone Coop of Kingstree; Representative Cathy Harvin of Summerton, Manning IGA, Lamar Kennedy of Manning; The Manning Times, NBSC of Manning, Prothro Chevrolet Co., Inc, Lannes Prothro of Manning; South Carolina Waterfowl Association, Camp Woodie of Pinewood; George & Carole Summers of Manning; Turbeville IGA Plus, Hugh Smith of Turbeville.
+Thank you committed Sponsors for 2008: Bank of Clarendon of Manning; Jim and Nell Black of Manning, DuBose Campus, Central Carolina Technical College of Manning; Edward Jones, Randy Bradshaw of Manning; Don Ellis, CPA of Manning; FTC – Farmers Telephone Coop of Kingstree; Representative Cathy Harvin of Summerton, Manning IGA, Lamar Kennedy of Manning; The Manning Times, NBSC of Manning, Prothro Chevrolet Co., Inc, Lannes Prothro of Manning; South Carolina Waterfowl Association, Camp Woodie of Pinewood; George and Carole Summers of Manning; Turbeville IGA Plus, Hugh Smith of Turbeville.

-Thank you 2008 Participants from FL, MA, MI, PA, VA, WI, & all over SC: Alcolu, Cameron, Charleston, Columbia, Florence, Greenville, Hemingway, Johnsonville, Lake City, Laurens, Lexington, Manning, Moore, Murrells Inlet, Pinewood, Salem, St. Matthews, Summerton, Sumter, Turbeville.
+Thank you 2008 Participants from FL, MA, MI, PA, VA, WI, and all over SC: Alcolu, Cameron, Charleston, Columbia, Florence, Greenville, Hemingway, Johnsonville, Lake City, Laurens, Lexington, Manning, Moore, Murrells Inlet, Pinewood, Salem, St. Matthews, Summerton, Sumter, Turbeville.

 Tributes to Francis Marion on-line: